hund030/TeamsFx_Wiki_review/Respond-to-card-actions-in-Teams.md

 4. [Step 4: register the action handler](#step-4-register-the-action-handler-1)

 #### Step 1: enable refresh in a base adaptive card
-As illustrated above, user-specific views are refreshed from a base card (e.g. the `card2` is refreshed from `card1`).
-So you need to enable `auto-refresh` on the base card (e.g. the `card1`).
-There're two options to achieve this:
+The user-specific views are refreshed from a base card, when response card is refreshed from the base card, as illustrated in the [auto-refresh user-specific view](https://learn.microsoft.com/en-us/microsoftteams/platform/bots/how-to/conversations/workflow-bot-in-teams?tabs=JS#auto-refresh-to-user-specific-view).
+You need to enable auto-refresh on the base card.
+There are two options to achieve this:

 **Option 1**: enable user-specific view refresh with SDK The base card can be sent as a command response or a card action response.
 So you can enable user-specific view refresh in a `handleCommandReceived` of a command handler, or in a `handleActionInvoked` of a card action handler where the base card iss returned.